-A retrospective cohort analysis using data from three consecutive MEPS surveys supports the assertion that uninsured children and children with gaps in health insurance coverage are more likely to experience unmet needs compared to continuously covered children (Cassedy, et al., 2008).
-Findings indicated that continuously uninsured children were three times as likely to experience unmet needs as children with continuous private insurance; also that children with one or more coverage gaps were four times as likely as children with continuous private coverage to have unmet needs (Cassedy, et al., 2008).
-A retrospective cohort analysis using the 2002-2007 MEPS had similar findings with the addition that the uninsured are six to seven times as likely as those with insurance to delay or forgo use of health care services because of cost (Ziller, et al., 2012).
-In a cross-sectional analysis of the 2003-2004 NSCH, Halterman and colleagues established that children with any insurance coverage gaps were more likely than those with continuous private insurance to have an unmet medical need-that is, they did not receive all needed care and/or had an unmet medication need, no personal doctor, or no preventive care in the past 12 months from a personal doctor (Halterman, Montes, Shone, et al., 2008).
+A retrospective cohort analysis using three consecutive MEPS surveys supports the assertion that uninsured children and children with gaps in health insurance coverage are more likely to experience unmet needs compared to continuously covered children (Cassedy, et al., 2008).
+Findings indicate that continuously uninsured children were three times as likely to experience unmet needs relative to children with continuous private insurance, and that children with one or more coverage gaps were four times as likely as children with continuous private coverage to have unmet needs (Cassedy, et al., 2008).
+A retrospective cohort analysis using the 2002-2007 MEPS had similar findings, with the addition that the uninsured are six to seven times as likely as those who are insured to delay or forgo utilization of health care services because of cost (Ziller, et al., 2012).
+In a cross-sectional analysis of the 2003-2004 NSCH, Halterman and colleagues established that children with any insurance coverage gaps were more likely to have an unmet medical need (did not receive all needed care and/or had unmet medication need, no personal doctor, and/or no preventive care in the past 12 months from personal doctor) than children with continuous private insurance (Halterman, Montes, Shone, et a., 2008).
 Yet another cross-sectional analysis performed by Federico and colleagues (2007) supports that first-time CHIP enrollees who experienced more disruptions in insurance coverage were increasingly more likely to have unmet medical needs and to not obtain needed prescription medicine.
 To determine if the uninsured-insured disparities in care had changed over the years, Sabik and Dahman (2012) used five waves of the Community Tracking Study (CTC) Household Survey and found the gap in disparities in care to be persistent over time.